yiakwy-mapping-team/cybertron/README.md

 ## Introduction

-`Cybertron` as an independent toolkit is to setup Multi-Input-Multi-Output (MIMO) pipeline.
-It was originally maintained by Baidu CarOS team from legacy Advanced Driving Unit \(ADU\), and since version 3.5, it is continuously integrated to `Apollo.auto` project by community maintainers with a new name `cyber_rt`.
+as an independent toolkit, [`Cybertron`](https://github.com/ApolloAuto/apollo/tree/master/cyber) is used to setup Multi-Input-Multi-Output (MIMO) pipelines.
+It was originally maintained by Baidu CarOS team from legacy Advanced Driving Unit \(ADU\).

+Since version 3.5, it has been continuously integrated to [`Apollo.auto`](https://github.com/ApolloAuto/apollo) project by community maintainers with a new name `cyber_rt` meaning `Cybertron` for runtime MIMO computing platform.

-Instead of using BCLOUD, they build it with a new compiling system `Bazel`.
-Bazel is optimized to compile medium and large size projects.
-I am also pretty much sure that it works well with existing CMake project in Linux sytem.
+Instead of using CMake, internal BCLOUD -- a distributed compiling system, or external `distcc`, Cybertron is built with a new compiling system `Bazel`.
+Bazel is optimized to compile medium and large size of projects.
+I am also pretty much sure that it works very well with existing CMake projects in Linux system.

-The building blocks of software offers three major features to boost up development for realtime computing was optimized for RTOS, but it is also possible to be utilized in offline pipelines:
+This repo is a non-official distribution of building blocks of the `Cybertron`.
+By offering three major features, `Cybertron` boosts up real-time computing task performance inside RTOS such as QNX and ROS with shumbus.
+Besides real-time computing system, the `cybertron` is also possible to be utilized in offline pipelines:

-1. \#
+1.
-2. \##
+2.
-3. \###
+3.
+4. Sync with Apollo.auto Released 6.0

 ### Software dependencies

-Details can be found in `scripts/prepare_for_cyber.sh`.
-To summarize up,
+Details of dependencies can be easily found in `scripts/prepare_for_cyber.sh`:

 ```
 1. Fast-DDS : 1.5.0